carol-he/reversi-chat/README.md

 Sometimes you're bored... and you just want start a conversation with a random stranger or play othello with another person who's bored.
 This app is the solution to your boredom!

-ReversiChat is a web app that will allow you to talk to anyone who logs in the server, and also play reversi with them!
+ReversiChat is a web app that will allow you to talk to anyone who logs in the server, and also play reversi!
 Users can register and login.
 Once they're logged in, they are automatically put in the general chat.
-Then they have the option of playing othello with one other player online.
+Then they have the option of playing reversi in a gameroom against a computer player.
 There's a leaderboard that keeps track of who has the most wins and win percentage in the game.

 ## Data Model

-The application will store Users, Games, and Leaderboard
+The application will store Accounts, Onlines, and Leaderboard

 * Leaderboard has multiple users (via references)
-* Games have two users (via references)

-An Example User:
+An Example Account:

 ```javascript
 {